On Gravity and Levity

 So here’s what you can expect to find on Gravity and Levity:

-- Lots of cheap, pencil-and-paper drawings.
+- Lots of cheap, pencil-and-paper (or PowerPoint) drawings.

 - Random “fun” posts, wherein I discuss interesting or amusing non-physics ideas that have been on my mind.
 Topics may range from crazy facts about wildlife to professional basketball to my own thoughts about how we perceive time as we age.
 Be warned.